 Anthony Nolan Grants are available to people affected by transplant who have limited savings.
-Grants are typically under £150 and can help to meet a wide range of practical needs arising from stem cell transplant
+Grants are typically up to £200 and can help to meet a wide range of practical needs.
+The application form will need to be filled in by you and a member of your medical team.